Extra Questions for

 Question 26.

-of the nineteenth century became a narrow creed with limited ends.”
-Examine the
+“The idealistic liberal-democratic sentiment of nationalism in the first half of the nineteenth century became a narrow creed with limited ends.”
+Examine the statement.

 Answer: